 Board of Directors

-Wendy Johnson, Founder and Executive Director
+Wendy Johnson, Founder and President

 Wendy started her rescue career in 2005 after adopting her first dog Lily from a local rescue in Syracuse NY.
 Before she knew it, she had become a foster for other dogs in need, and quickly adopted Tucker, a lab/beagle mix.
 Upon moving to Melbourne Beach from Syracuse NY, Wendy became a volunteer at South Animal Care Center in Brevard.
 She witnessed first-hand how many senior dogs were being surrendered, left stray out in the community, and were languishing in their kennels on hard cement floors.
 Many of these dogs were in desperate need of medical care, or in danger of being euthanized.
 Lily and Tucker were now seniors themselves and had become less tolerant of younger exuberant dogs, so she started taking home the seniors.
 Soon after, Touch of Grey Rescue was born with Tucker serving as the inspiration for the logo and our brand ambassador.
 Tucker's passing in June 2021 further inspired Wendy to continue her mission to provide that same quality of life Tucker had, to other senior and special needs dogs.
 Wendy lives in Melbourne Beach with her husband Pete, daughter Jenny, and two rescue dogs Farkle and Kiara.
 Wendy also developed Farkle and Friends, a children's book series based on real dogs from Touch of Grey Rescue.
 The first book in the series, Farkle Finds A Furever Home, is based on the true story of her narcoleptic rescue dog named Farkle and can be purchased in the Touch of Grey Rescue online shop or on Amazon.

-Misaki Robinson - Treasurer and Director of Operations
+Misaki Robinson - Executive Director

 Misaki lived in Japan and worked at veterinary clinics prior to moving to the United States with her husband, who was relocated with the U.S. Navy.
 Misaki fostered dogs for San Antonio Pet Alive in Texas, before moving to Brevard County, Florida in 2016.
 Upon her arrival, Misaki enrolled to volunteer at the South Animal Care Center in Brevard.
 She volunteered at the shelter for four years, showing up consistently more than three times weekly to ensure dogs got adequate potty breaks and socialization.
 She walked over 100 dogs every month and used her iPhone to capture the most adorable photos which promoted these shelter dogs for adoption on